Financhill

 PepsiCo

-• Which has Higher Returns GIS or PPC?
+• Which has Higher Returns GIS or SJM?

 Company Gross Margin Earnings Per Share Invested Capital